Skip to Content

 Just be warned: the Boa system makes it easy to overtighten.
 If you crank that dial like you’re securing your foot to a snowboard, you’ll feel the side of the shoe pushing into your arch—not a great feeling as it’s a pretty aggressive arch meant to mimic the actual shape of your foot.
 Keep it modest, and the fit is superb.
 In fact, once dialed in, I could slip them on and off without adjusting the Boa, and they still felt secure enough to run in.

 I should backup and say that these are extremely reminiscent of the Merrell Trail Glove 7 (see the review here) which was a full redesign of the Trail Glove 6 that had some major durability issues.
-The Trail Glove 7 incorporated the same durable one-piece sole design and similar materials to the Vapor Glove 6, though this shoe feels somewhat lighter.
+The Trail Glove 7 incorporated the same durable one-piece sole design and similar materials to the Vapor Glove 6, though with half the stack height.

 Wide Toe Box and Natural Feel